Veterinary Assistant Full Job Market

 Work Environment

 Veterinary assistants mostly work for veterinary service providers, such as private practices, clinics and animal hospitals, ER and after-hours facilities, and labs.
 Job opportunities also exist in schools and universities, research facilities, rescue groups and shelters as well as retail settings and pet stores.
-Wherever animals need help, they need you.

 Some facilities are open 24/7, so night and weekend schedules are also an option if that works better for you.